lil-qorgi/379-rnaseq/README.md

 <br></br>

-# 2021.11.11 - Differential expression analysis using cuffdiff
+# 2021.11.11 - Identify differentially expressed genes using cuffdiff
 [Back to menu](#menu)

-## Objectives of the analysis.
+## Objective(s) of this step of analysis.
-To find genes that are significantly differentially expressed between the control (Thi+) and treatment (Thi-) groups, e.g., between WTA1 (Thi+) vs. WTA2 (Thi-), using cuffdiff.
+To find genes that are significantly differentially expressed between the control (Thi+) and treatment (Thi-) groups (e.g., between WTA1 (Thi+) vs. WTA2 (Thi-)) using cuffdiff.

 ## Files involved.
 ### —cuffdiff—
 ### *input files*
+Place all input files for cuffdiff into a new folder named "cuffdiff_input"
 - cuffdiff_input/
     - merged.gtf
+        - the feature annotation file that merged all biological replicates (A1 through C2) via cuffmerge from the previous step.
-    - —The following are the accepted hits for all samples under Thi+ and Thi- treatments—
+    - *The following files are the  accepted hits for all replicates under Thi+ and Thi- treatments*
         - WTA1_accepted_hits.bam
         - WTB1_accepted_hits.bam
         - WTC1_accepted_hits.bam
         - WTA2_accepted_hits.bam
         - WTB2_accepted_hits.bam
         - WTC2_accepted_hits.bam
+        - the accepted hits were obtained following the previous analysis steps up to tophat alignment (minus the bowtie2 step, which was for practice) for each raw sequence reads file:
+            1. [Obtain the reference genome](#20211021---obtain-reference-genome) for *Candida albicans*.
+It only needs to be obtained once.
+            1. [Obtain the raw RNA-seq paired-end fastq files](#20211013---obtain-reads-and-read-counting) for the biological replicate (e.g. WTB1)
+            1. Clean the reads via [Trimmomatic]((#20211019---clean-reads-via-trimmomatic))
+            1. Run the paired-end reads against the reference genome using the [Tophat spliced alignment program](#20211028---tophat-alignment) to obtain accepted_hits.bam for the replicate
+                - prepend accepted_hits.bam with the replicate name (e.g. WTB1_accepted_hits.bam)

 ### *output files*
 - cuffdiff_output/
+    -

 ## Specific commands used in the analysis.